LucasHahne/Power_Automate_Extension_-_Scopes_to_copy/README.md

 2. **Browse the categories** – Click any category header to expand and see what's available
 3. **Copy what you need** – Click the copy icon (📋) next to any action
 4. **Paste into Power Automate** – The JSON is on your clipboard, ready to go!

+- **Auto-Expand Raw Inputs/Outputs Window**: If activated the raw Inputs/Outputs Window will get a new width of 60%.
+Making it easier to debug and see the values.

 ## Want to Add a New Flow Action?